mraible/mongock-docs/site/v5/testing/testing.md

 - **AfterEach method(automatically called):** Cleans both Mongock repositories(lock and migration)
 - **Dependency injections:** It ensures the required dependencies(Mongock builder, connectionDriver, etc.) are injected
 - **executeMongock() method:** To perform the Mongock migration
 - **@TestPropertySource(properties = {"mongock.runner-type=NONE"}):** To prevent Mongock from injecting(and automatically executing) the Mongock runner bean.
-This is important as it won't allow multiple execution otherwise.
+This is important to allow multiple Mongock runner's executions.

 Please follow these steps...
 ### 1. Import the `mongock-springboot-junit5` dependency to your project